 WHERE TO EAT IN AHMEDABAD INDIA

-Here are some restaurants and cafes with ambiance worth exploring:
+Once you are done with Ahmedabad sightseeing, here are some restaurants and cafes with ambiance worth exploring:

 Tomato is an American-styled place, sort of akin to TGIFs, with a wide menu of American, Indian, Chinese, and some Thai cuisine.
 I ordered a Mexican Chicken Enchilada, which though it was nothing like a Mexican Chicken Enchilada, was very tasty.